 Wildlife Damage Management

-Beginning in 1988, Dr. Bruce Kimball has served in a variety of roles with the USDA APHIS Wildlife Services, National Wildlife Research Center (NWRC) as analytical chemist and chemical ecologist.
+Since 1988 Dr. Bruce Kimball has served in a variety of roles with the USDA APHIS Wildlife Services, National Wildlife Research Center (NWRC) as analytical chemist and chemical ecologist.
 Currently, Dr. Kimball conducts his research from the Monell Chemical Senses Center in Philadelphia, PA.
 His research focuses on animal behavior and the chemical signals that identify friend, foe, and food.
 The goals of his research are increased understanding of wildlife behavior and development of practical tools to minimize wildlife damage to agricultural resources.
-Current research topics include: 1) plant chemistry and herbivore foraging; 2) odors associated immune responses; 3) mechanisms of herbivore repellents; and 4) improved bait palatability.

 Recent research suggests that many assaults on the immune systems of animals may result in diagnostic chemical signals detectable by trained sensor animals.
 Detection of chemical signals indicative of disease or vaccination holds tremendous promise for evaluating infection rates in wildlife populations and monitoring abatement programs.
 Currently, Dr. Kimball and colleagues at the Monell Chemical Senses Center are investigating chemosensory detection of diseases and vaccines by biosentinel detector animals.